 We welcome you to apply for the following faculty appointments:

-The position requires the ability and willingness to contribute actively to the mission and to respect the Spiritan Catholic identify of Duquesne University.
-The mission is implemented through a commitment to academic excellence, a spirit of service, moral and spiritual values, sensitivity to world concerns, and an ecumenical campus community.
+All applicants must be willing to contribute actively to the mission and to respect the Spiritan Catholic identity of Duquesne University.
+The mission is implemented through a commitment to academic excellence, a spirit of service, moral and spiritual values, sensitivity to world concerns, and ecumenical campus community.